-We have filed patent applications for the technology relating to our Ambrotose ®, Ambrotose AO®, PhytoMatrix®, NutriVerusTM, PhytoBurst®, and GI-ProBalance® products in the United States and certain foreign countries.
-As of December 31, 2018, we had 10 patents for the technology relating to our Ambrotose formulation, all of which were issued, granted, and validated in 10 foreign jurisdictions.
+We have filed patent applications for the technology relating to our Ambrotose®, Ambrotose AO®, Ambrotose Life®, PhytoMatrix®, NutriVerusTM, and GI-ProBalance® products in the United States and certain foreign countries.
+As of December 31, 2019, we had nine patents for the technology relating to our Ambrotose formulation, all of which were issued, granted, and validated in eight foreign jurisdictions.
 In addition, we have entered into confidentiality agreements with our independent associates, suppliers, manufacturers, directors, officers, and consultants to help protect our proprietary rights.
 Nevertheless, we continue to face the risk that our pending patent applications for our products may not issue or that the patent protection granted is more limited than originally requested.
 As a precaution, we consult with outside legal counsel and consultants to help ensure that we protect our proprietary rights.
 However, our business, profitability, and growth prospects could be adversely affected if we fail to receive adequate protection of our proprietary rights.

 Although several patents pertaining to Ambrotose® technology have expired, Mannatech continues to actively explore additional patent protection of its technology and pursue expanded patent protection strategies.
 Our Ambrotose® product formulation has proprietary elements and we have contractual arrangements with certain suppliers affording us exclusive access to certain ingredients in those formulations.
+If we fail to maintain exclusivity with those suppliers, our business could be adversely affected.
 We have a number of pending patent applications for additional protection of Ambrotose®-related technology.
 The pending patent applications are at various stages of processing, depending on the timeline of each market's patent offices.

-Most of our patents for the Ambrotose AO®, GI-ProBalance®TM, PhytoMatrix®, NutriVerusTM, and PhytoBlend® formulations and our patents in the field of biomarker assays do not expire for another seven or more years.
+Most of our patents for the Ambrotose $AO^{\circledast}$ , GI-ProBalance $^{\circledast TM}$ , PhytoMatrix $^{\$}$ , NutriVerus $^{TM}$ , and PhytoBlend $^{\$}$ formulations and our patents in the field of biomarker assays do not expire for another six or more years.